MqllR/kubenv/README.md

 - Check the external tools local and remote version
 - Install the external tools.
 Currently for aws-google-auth and aws-iam-authenticator
 - Merge different kubeconfig file in different path into a single big kubeconfig
-- Bind a kubeconfig to an AWS profile
 - Switch between kubernetes context
 - Execute command using a single context